iskela45/Skycast/README.md

 Not up at the moment as the app hasn't been approved yet but it should be up soon™

 ## Release 1 features
 * Getting and converting data from openWeather oneCall API.
+* Current weather data in first fragment
+* Weather data for the next week in the 2nd fragment
+* Selecting between metric and imperial using settings menu.
 * BottomNavigationView (Jetpack).
 * ViewModel & LiveData implementation.
-* Location data and requesting permission.
+* Location data and requesting permission for it using a dialog box.
-* Selecting between metric and imperial using sharedPreferences.
 * All fragments are functionally finished.

 ## Release 2 features